chrisvans/onbaristawebapp/README.md

 onbaristawebapp
 ===============

-Web App for Baristas to check in when they are on bar at their cafe.
+Web App for Baristas to check in when they are on bar making drinks.
-Customers can check to see when their favorite barista is making drinks.

-This App uses Python 2.7.3 and Django 1.4.3.
+This App uses Python 2.7.3 and Django 1.5.1

-App Use-

-After registering, you will be presented with the main page, containing the companies that are currently registered in the app.
-Future functionality will allow users to register companies, once a verification system is in place.
-In the upper right section of the page is your profile, which you can click on to set your profile image, favorite company ( shows up first on the home page ), favorite barista ( shows up on the bottom lane, tells you whether or not they are checked in, and where ), and other information.
-From the main page, you can select a company to view, and then see who is currently checked in.
-This is not a beta version yet, so none of the information is real.
-If you are a barista, you can check out the barista tab, where you can register as a barista.
-This will allow you to check in/check out at a location.
+This app's purpose is to allow baristas and customers to easily communicate with each other.
+A feed shows customers and other baristas who is making drinks where.
+Customers who have a favorite Barista can quickly see if they are on bar at a location.
+Beta is coming soon.

 Please report any bugs to chrisvanschyndel@gmail.com